 What’s Your Slant with Splints, Reed, Hickory, Cane or Shaker Tape?

-Seemed reasonable and logical and looked pleasing to me so that’s the way I’ve always done the twill or herringbone design weaving and it’s the way most instruction books say to weave also.
+Seemed reasonable and logical and looked pleasing to me so that’s the way I’ve always done the twill or herringbone design weaving and it’s the way most instruction books say to weave them, also.

 hickory bark rocker seat